How 'sticky bombs' could impact Kashmir insurgency | DW | 02.03.2021

 A senior counterterrorism official in Srinagar, who wished to remain anonymous, told DW that sticky bombs pose a new challenge to the security forces.

-He also accused Pakistan's Inter-Services Intelligence (ISI) spy agency of helping Kashmiri militants: "The ISI supplies them (sticky bombs) to both the Taliban as well as to Laskar-e-Taiba (LeT) and Jaish-e-Muhammad in Kashmir," he claimed, adding that the The Resistance Front, too, has links with LeT.
+He also accused Pakistan's Inter-Services Intelligence (ISI) spy agency of helping Kashmiri militants: "The ISI supplies them (sticky bombs) to the Taliban as well as to Laskar-e-Taiba (LeT) and Jaish-e-Muhammad in Kashmir," he claimed, adding that The Resistance Front, too, has links to LeT.

 Another security official, who also spoke on condition of anonymity, said that it is not right to blame Pakistan for everything in Kashmir.